 Working Capital = Current Assets – Current Liabilities

-In addition to calculating a company’s working capital, determining a company’s working capital ratio is also useful.
+In addition to calculating a company’s working capital, determining a company’s working capital ratio, also referred to as the current ratio, is also useful.
 Working capital ratio portrays a company’s ability to pay for its current liabilities with its currents assets.
 The ratio is calculated by dividing current assets by current liabilities.
-A ratio below 1 indicates negative working capital, while a ratio above 2 indicates that a company is not investing excess assets.
+A current ratio below 1 indicates negative working capital, while a ratio above 2 indicates that a company is not investing excess assets.
 The ideal range is a ratio between 1 and 2.

-Working Capital Ratio = Current Assets ÷ Current Liabilities
+Working Capital Ratio (Current Ratio) = Current Assets ÷ Current Liabilities

 Let’s take a look at a hypothetical company’s (Company ABC) current assets and liabilities: